Fort Adams: World War II

 In the Second World War a peak strength of over 3,000 soldiers were assigned to the Harbor Defenses of Narragansett Bay.
 In September 1940 the 243rd Coast Artillery Regiment of the Rhode Island National Guard was mobilized and sent to Fort Adams to reinforce the Regular Army's 10th Coast Artillery Regiment.
 The two regiments garrisoned several coast defense forts and anti-aircraft installations under the Harbor Defenses of Narragansett Bay.
-During the war, Fort Adams and most of the other Endicott Period forts in Rhode Island were superseded by new defenses centered on Fort Church and Fort Greene and their guns were scrapped.
-However, the previous anti-aircraft guns at the fort were replaced by two 90 mm guns with several 40 mm guns and .50 caliber machine guns.
-An Anti-Motor Torpedo Boat Battery (AMTB 925), with two 90 mm guns on mobile mounts, was also at Fort Adams by December 1943.
-As the war progressed, the number of troops was gradually reduced to about 500 by the end of the war in 1945.
+The United States entered the war on 7 December 1941, and during the war Fort Adams and most of the other Endicott Period forts in Rhode Island were superseded by new defenses centered on Fort Church and Fort Greene and their guns were scrapped.

+However, the previous anti-aircraft guns at the fort were replaced by two 90-millimeter guns with several 40 mm Bofors guns and .50-caliber (12.7 mm) machine guns.
+An Anti-Motor Torpedo Boat Battery (AMTB 925), with two 90-millimeter guns on mobile mounts, was also at Fort Adams by December 1943.
+As the war progressed, the number of troops was gradually reduced to about 500 by the end of the war in August 1945.

 State Park

-In 1953, the Army transferred ownership of Fort Adams to the Navy, which still uses some of the grounds for family housing.
-In 1965, the fort, and most of the surrounding land, was given to the state of Rhode Island for use as Fort Adams State Park.
-In 1976, Fort Adams was declared a National Historic Landmark, in recognition for its distinctive military architecture, which includes features not found in other forts of the period.
-In 1994, the Fort Adams Trust was formed, which provides guided tours at the fort and oversees ongoing restoration work at the fort.
+In 1953, the U.S. Army transferred ownership of Fort Adams to the U.S. Navy, which still uses some of the grounds for family housing.
 President Dwight D. Eisenhower lived at the former commanding officer's quarters (now called the Eisenhower House) during his summer vacations in Newport in 1958 and 1960.

-From the early 1950s until the mid-1970s Fort Adams fell victim to neglect, the elements and vandalism.
+From the early 1950s until the mid-1970s, Fort Adams fell victim to neglect, the weather, and vandalism.
+In 1965, the fort and most of the surrounding land was given to the State of Rhode Island for use as Fort Adams State Park.

-Through the efforts of State Senator Eric O'D. Taylor, in the 1970s Fort Adams was cleaned up and open for tours and was used for the filming of the PBS television miniseries The Scarlet Letter.
-The tour program was cancelled about 1980 due to budget cutbacks by the State of Rhode Island.

-Since 1981, the Fort Adams grounds have been host to the Newport Jazz Festival, and the Newport Folk Festival.
+In 1976, Fort Adams was declared a National Historic Landmark in recognition of its distinctive military architecture, which includes features not found in other forts of the period.
+Through the efforts of State Senator Eric O'D. Taylor, in the 1970s Fort Adams was cleaned up, opened for tours, and used for the filming of the PBS television miniseries The Scarlet Letter.
+The tour program was cancelled circa 1980 due to budget cutbacks by the State of Rhode Island.
+Since 1981, the Fort Adams grounds have been host to the Newport Jazz Festival and the Newport Folk Festival.

 In the early 1990s, Fort Adams was subjected to an environmental remediation program which made the fort safe for public access.
-About this time, the Fort Adams Trust was formed to oversee public programs and restoration of the fort.
+In 1994, the Fort Adams Trust was formed; to provide guided tours at the fort and oversee restoration work there.
 In 1995 the Fort Adams Trust began giving tours at the fort from May to September.
-Since that time, the fort has had several areas of the fort restored as well as having its land defenses cleared of overgrowth.
+Since that time, the fort has had several areas of the fort restored as well as having its land defenses cleared of overgrowth, and the trust's restoration efforts are ongoing..

 In 2012, the park was the official venue for the America's Cup World Series in Newport.